anhthii/kafka-notes/README.md

 #### Consumer offset
 - Kafka stores the offset at which a consumer group has been reading
-- The offsets commited liev a Kafka topic named __consumer__offsets
+- The offsets are commited in a Kafka topic named __consumer__offsets
 - If a consumer dies, it will be able to read back from where it left off thanks to the commited consumer offset

 #### Consumer offset reset behaviours